-- 1. Store One Phase II: Phase II aims to enhance Store One's capacity by repurposing select shop spaces to accommodate food businesses run by Store One entrepreneurs.
-Remaining shop spaces will host essential services, including a digital media lab for food photography and video production, a childcare facility, and other supportive resources. - 2.
-Beach & Lincoln Small Business Incubator Pavilion: It will be a dynamic indoor/outdoor marketplace within a large 3-acre development that focuses on supporting immigrant and BIPOC artisans, cottage industries, and food trucks by offering small affordable commercial spaces for incubating businesses.
+- 1. Store One Phase II: Phase II aims an hance Store One's capacity by repurposing select shop spaces of accommodate food businesses run by Store One entrepreneurs.
+Remaining a pp spaces will host essential services, including a digital media lab for food motograph, and video production, a childcare facility, and other supportive resources. - 2.
+Beach & Lincoln S. all Br siness Incubator Pavilion: It will be a dynamic indoor/outdoor marketpla within a large 3-acre development that focuses on supporting immigrant and BIPOC artisans, cottage industries, and food trucks by offering small affordable commercial spaces for incubating businesses.